-Welcome to the Wellesley College Department of East Asian Languages and Literatures
+Welcome to the Wellesley College Department of East Asian Languages and Cultures

-The Department of East Asian Languages and Literatures offers two distinct programs: Chinese language and literature and Japanese language and literature.
-The goal of each major is to provide students with a solid foundation in the disciplines of language and literature through intensive language training and broad exposure to the literary and cultural traditions of the culture under study.
+The Department of East Asian Languages and Cultures offers two distinct programs: Chinese language and culture and Japanese language and culture.
+The goal of each major is to provide students with a solid foundation in the disciplines of language and culture through intensive language training and broad exposure to the literary and cultural traditions of the culture under study.

 The department also offers Korean language and culture courses.

 The department reserves the right to place a new student in the language course for which she seems best prepared regardless of the number of units she has offered for admission.

 Information about all classes and the curriculum can be found on the Courses Page Specific to East Asian Literatures and Cultures.